transitland/transitland-processing-animation/README.md

 There are two ways to go about using this tool:

-### 1) Search by transit operator onestop_id
+### 1) Search by transit operator Onestop ID

 You can visualize a single transit operator by passing in the operator's Onestop ID.
 What's a Onestop ID, you ask?
 As part of Transitland's [Onestop ID  Scheme](https://transit.land/documentation/onestop-id-scheme/), every transit operator, route, feed and stop are assigned a unique identifier called a Onestop ID.

-You can look up an operator's onestop_id using the [Transitland Feed Registery](https://transit.land/feed-registry/).
-For example, the onestop_id for San Francisco BART is `o-9q9-bart`.
+You can look up an operator's Onestop ID using the [Transitland Feed Registery](https://transit.land/feed-registry/).
+For example, the Onestop ID for San Francisco BART is `o-9q9-bart`.

 Visualize one day of BART transit flows: